-Tuinhier is the Flemish regional allotment garden organisation and has approximately 22,000 affiliated members.
+Tuinhier is the Flemish regional allotment garden organisation and has approximately 16,800 affiliated members.
 Its aim consists in the creation of allotment garden parks.

 Following the French example, the « ligue du coin de terre et du foyer » was founded in 1896; In Flanders it was called « Het werk van den Akker en den Haard ».
 The federation was a national organisation administrating the most of the allotment gardens in Belgium.

+Its first (relatively small) allotment site was situated in the Brussels commune of Saint-Josse-ten-Noode.
 Since 1920 members owning an own garden were also welcome.

 In 1930 following the stimulation of Jules Callens – the monthly review “De Volkstuin” was edited for the first time.
 The review aimed at the individual allotment gardener and gave advice concerning the cultivation of vegetables.
-This review still exists today under the new name “Tuinhier magazine ».
+This review still exists today under the new name “Tuinhier”.

-In 1980 the organisation was split in an Dutch speaking organisation and a French speaking organisation.
+In 1980 the organisation was split in a Dutch speaking organisation and a French speaking organisation.
 The Dutch organisation changed its name and was called up to 2014 « De Vlaamse Volkstuin”.
-After 2014 the organisation is now officially called “Tuinhier".
+After 2014 the organisation is now officially called “Tuinhier magazine”.